Multi-fidelity robust controller design with gradient sampling: Multi-fidelity gradient sampling

 \subsubsection{Algorithmic description of \rmfgs{}}

 The new method is summarized in \Cref{alg:rmfgs}.
-The main difference from the original (single fidelity) gradient sampling method~\cite[Alg.~GS]{BurCLetal20} is the new outer loop starting in Line~\ref{alg:rmfgs:outloopstart} of \Cref{alg:rmfgs}, which iterates over the available levels $\ell = 1, \ldots, \maxdisc$.
-Lines~\ref{alg:rmfgs:inloopstart} to~\ref{alg:rmfgs:inloopend} consist of an inner iteration describing the single fidelity gradient sampling method using the objective function~$f^{\ell}$ and its gradients~$\grad f^{\ell}$ at the current level.
-This has three parts: \begin{itemize} \item[(a)] In Line~\ref{alg:rmfgs:sample}, sampling gradients uniformly from $\mathcal{B}(x^{k}, \epsilon_{k})$, the 2-norm ball around the current iterate $x^{k}$ with radius~$\epsilon_{k}$. \item[(b)] In Line~\ref{alg:rmfgs:grad}, computing the vector $g^{k}$, which is easily done by standard software for convex quadratic programming.
+The main difference from the original (single-fidelity) gradient sampling method~\cite[Alg.~GS]{BurCLetal20} is the new outer loop starting in Line~\ref{alg:rmfgs:outloopstart} of \Cref{alg:rmfgs}, which iterates over the available levels $\ell = 1, \ldots, \maxdisc$.
+Lines~\ref{alg:rmfgs:inloopstart} to~\ref{alg:rmfgs:inloopend} consist of an inner iteration describing the single-fidelity gradient sampling method using the objective function~$f^{\ell}$ and its gradients~$\grad f^{\ell}$ at the current level.
+This has three parts: \begin{itemize} \item[(a)] In Line~\ref{alg:rmfgs:sample}, sampling gradients uniformly from $\mathcal{B}(x^{k}, \epsilon_{k})$, the 2-norm ball around the current iterate $x^{k}$ with radius~$\epsilon_{k}$. \item[(b)] In Line~\ref{alg:rmfgs:grad}, computing the vector $g^{k}$, which is easily done by standard software for convex quadratic programming, observing that the convex hull of vectors $v^{1}, \ldots, v^{q} \in \R^{\nopt}$ is

 As explained in~\cite[Sec.~6.1]{BurCLetal20}, the vector $-g^{k}$ is not only a descent direction for $f^{\ell}$, but more importantly it is a \emph{stabilized} or \emph{robust} descent direction, which allows for longer steps to be taken in the line search in the next part. \item[(c)] In Line~\ref{alg:rmfgs:step}, the computation of the gradient sampling step as described in \Cref{alg:gsstep}, which includes checking the convergence criteria, updating the algorithm parameters accordingly, and, if the termination criteria are not yet met, updating the current iterate using a line search along $-g^{k}$. \end{itemize}

 The inner iteration for a given $f^{\ell}$ terminates when the gradient sampling step has no effect, i.e., if the new iterate is the same as the previous one and the sampling radius and stationarity target did not change.
 Looking at \Cref{alg:gsstep}, we see that this can only occur if the algorithm satisfies the convergence criteria specified by the parameters.
 According to the gradient sampling theory, this must happen eventually; see~\cite[Cor.~6.1]{BurCLetal20}, taking into account the initialization of the parameters in \Cref{alg:rmfgs}.
 In practice, it is necessary to set a limit on the number of steps in each inner iteration, both because of the possible effects of rounding errors and to limit the overall computation time.
 Likewise, in theory, the line search in Line~\ref{alg:gsstep:linesearch} of \Cref{alg:gsstep} must terminate in a finite number of steps, although in practice, because of rounding errors, a limit must be placed on this and the line search terminated if this limit is reached.
 Whichever way the iteration for level $\ell < \maxdisc$ terminates, the method continues with the next model level in the outer loop.
 In this case, the current iterate $x^{k}$ is the final iterate $x^{k_{\ell}}$ of level $\ell < \maxdisc$ and the initial iterate of level $\ell + 1$.